Last Updated on July 11, 2023

 Paris est toujours une bonne idée – Paris is always a good idea, Audrey Hepburn famously said, and I couldn’t agree more.
 I never got tired of our weekends in this stunning city, Saturday mornings with cheese and baguette picnics in Jardin d’ Luxembourg, and afternoon eclairs from patisserie L’Éclair De Génie, where you find, undoubtedly, the best eclairs in all of Paris.
 Strolls along the Seine, seeing new art at the Centre Pompidou art center, meandering through the streets of Montmartre, ending the day with a glass of wine at the Le Baron Rouge wine bar… I could do it all over and over again, but I also made it a point to discover something new on each visit to one of my favorite cities in Europe.

 You all know about the touristy stuff in Paris, the Louvre, the Eiffel Tower, Montmartre and Notre Dame, the Champs-Élysées and the Arc d’Triomphe.
-So today I wanted to share my top five experiences off the beaten path in Paris – from flea markets to street art to extraordinary city parks:
+So today I wanted to share seven of my favorite experiences off the beaten path in Paris – from flea markets to street art to extraordinary city parks.

 What the Seine is tourists, Canal St Martin is to locals.
 This 4.5km long canal, which winds its way through Paris northwest of the Seine River, is a favorite with Parisians who you can see sitting along the edge, enjoying a chat and a bottle of wine.
-If you want to see Paris like a local, join them – a good place to start your canal walk is La Villette Park.
+If you want to see Paris like a local, join them – a good place to start your canal walk is Boulevard Jules Ferry, near the Place du Republique, or you could start at the end of Canal St Martin in La Villette Park and then trek back toward Central Paris.
+A great spot to stop along the way is Le Pavillon des Canaux, a lovely bar right by the water near the Bassin de la Villette.

 Closest metro station: Bastille on the 1, 5 and 8 lines – Walk to the staircase south of Place de la Bastille on Rue de Lyon.

 This up-and-coming neighborhood is known for its multi-cultural feel and the colorful street art.
 Here you find Chinese grocery stores right next to African shops and French cafes.
-You’ll notice that the neighborhood is grittier than most of Paris’ picture-perfect neighborhoods and get to know a side of Paris only very tourists get to know – it’s one of the best ways to experience Paris like a local, and if you’re into street art, you really shouldn’t miss Rue Denoyez.
+You’ll notice that the neighborhood is grittier than most of Paris’ picture-perfect neighborhoods and get to know a side of Paris only very tourists get to see.
+It is one of the best ways to experience Paris like a local, and if you’re into street art, you really shouldn’t miss Rue Denoyez, an alleyway known for its many murals and graffiti.
+Around Belleville Park (both the top and the bottom of the park) you’ll also find lots of great street art.

 Closest metro station: Belleville on the 2 and 11 lines.